-Unsupervised consensus clustering grouped together patients with similar morphology or mutations into 5 morphological and 8 genetic profiles
+Unsupervised consensus clustering put together patients with similar morphology or mutations into 5 morphologic and 8 genetic profiles.

-Machine learning techniques interrogated interdependencies among morphologic features and potential associations with mutations and survival
+Machine-learning techniques interrogated morphologic feature interdependencies and potential associations with mutations and survival.

-Morphological interpretation is the standard in diagnosing myelodysplastic syndrome (MDS), but it has limitations, such as varying reliability in pathologic evaluation and lack of integration with genetic data.
-Somatic events shape morphologic features, but the complexity of morphologic and genetic changes make clear associations challenging.
-This article interrogates novel clinical subtypes of MDS using a machine learning technique devised to identify patterns of co-occurrence among morphologic features and genomic events.
-We sequenced 1,079 MDS patients and analyzed bone marrow morphological alterations and other clinical features.
-A total of 1,929 somatic mutations were identified.
+Morphologic interpretation is the standard in diagnosing myelodysplastic syndrome (MDS), but it has limitations, such as varying reliability in pathologic evaluation and lack of integration with genetic data.
+Somatic events shape morphologic features, but the complexity of morphologic and genetic changes makes clear associations challenging.
+This article interrogates novel clinical subtypes of MDS using a machine-learning technique devised to identify patterns of cooccurrence among morphologic features and genomic events.
+We sequenced 1079 MDS patients and analyzed bone marrow morphologic alterations and other clinical features.
+A total of 1929 somatic mutations were identified.
 Five distinct morphologic profiles with unique clinical characteristics were defined.
-77% of higher-risk patients clustered in profile-1.
-All lower-risk patients clustered into the remaining 4 profiles: profile-2 was characterized by pancytopenia, profile-3 by monocytosis, profile-4 by elevated megakaryocytes, and profile-5 by erythroid dysplasia.
-These profiles could also separate patients with different prognosis.
-Lower-risk MDS patients were classified into eight genetic signatures (e.g. signature-A had TET2 mutations, signature-B had both TET2 and SRSF2 mutations and signature-G had SF3B1 mutations) demonstrating association with specific morphologic profiles.
-Six morphologic profiles/genetic signatures' associations were confirmed in a separate analysis of an independent cohort.
-Our study demonstrates that non-random or even pathognomonic relationships between morphology and genotype to define clinical features can be identified.
-This is the first comprehensive implementation of machine learning algorithms to elucidate potential intrinsic interdependencies among genetic lesions, morphologies, and clinical prognostic in attributes of MDS.
+Seventy-seven percent of higher-risk patients clustered in profile 1.
+All lower-risk (LR) patients clustered into the remaining 4 profiles: profile 2 was characterized by pancytopenia, profile 3 by monocytosis, profile 4 by elevated megakaryocytes, and profile 5 by erythroid dysplasia.
+These profiles could also separate patients with different prognoses.
+LR MDS patients were classified into 8 genetic signatures (eg, signature A had TET2 mutations, signature B had both TET2 and SRSF2 mutations, and signature G had SF3B1 mutations), demonstrating association with specific morphologic profiles.
+Six morphologic profiles/genetic signature associations were confirmed in a separate analysis of an independent cohort.
+Our study demonstrates that nonrandom or even pathognomonic relationships between morphology and genotype to define clinical features can be identified.
+This is the first comprehensive implementation of machine-learning algorithms to elucidate potential intrinsic interdependencies among genetic lesions, morphologies, and clinical prognostic in attributes of MDS.